GLOBAL MARKETS-Dollar turns defence into attack ahead of Fed minutes

 interest rates -- 5.75 percent -- in western Europe.

-July, despite the shock to the economy caused by the June Brexit
+despite the shock to the economy caused by the June Brexit vote.

 In Asia overnight, MSCI's broadest index of Asia-Pacific